 University of Massachusetts Amherst is a wonderful decision for students pursuing an Astronomy & Astrophysics degree.
 The location of Amherst, Massachusetts, is satisfactory for students who opt for a quieter, suburban spot.

 Any student pursuing a degree in Astronomy & Astrophysics needs to look into University of Maryland - College Park.
-Positioned in College Park, Maryland, UMCP offers a dependable, suburban environment for young people.
+With over 20,000 undergraduates, this school is among the largest schools in the nation.

 UMCP's fair annual price is very appealing to students who want to avoid too much debt.
 Graded #1 in Maryland for overall value, we would have predicted this college's superb educational programs to be more expensive.
 Find out about what campus life at UMCP is like by viewing some campus videos.

 It's hard to find a better school than University of Illinois at Urbana - Champaign if you wish to pursue Astronomy & Astrophysics as a major.
 With more than 20,000 students, this institution is one of the biggest schools in the nation.

 Sports fans will enjoy watching the university's top-ranked men's baseball team as they play at home and on the road.
 This school requires freshman students to live on-campus.
 Take a virtual tour to know more about UIUC's campus.